bebatut-slides/docker_foundry_ws_12_16/slides.md

 ...
 ```

+Note:

-Note: any commands in a new layer on top of the current image and commit the results
+- Execution of any commands in a new layer on top of the current image and commit the results
+- shell form
+- \ (backslash) to continue a single RUN instruction onto the next line

 ----